HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 ```
 ![SIFT](https://github.com/HunterWang123456/Turning-Light-Detection/assets/74261517/0e213c86-3a2c-43e5-9807-655df3be5889)

-Next, we are going to use this technique to match our vehicle and warp the image up to create training data
+Next, we are going to apply this technique to match our vehicle and warp the image up to create training data

 2.2 vehicle image subtraction
 ``` shell